AngeloPF69/TestGit/README.md

    <p id="loadTable"></p>

 - loadTable(sFileName) Loads a text file into a table.</a><br>
+    <pre>Param: sFileName - name of the file to serialize into a table.
-    <pre>Sintax: loadTable(sFileName)
+  Sintax: loadTable(sFileName)
-  Returns: true - if could read a text file into a table.
+  Returns: table - if could read a text file into a table.
            false - if sFileName is not supplied,
                  - if the file couldn't be opened for reading,
                  - if the file is empty.